A Step-By-Step Guide to Google Tag Manager Development & Testing

 8. Configure GTM:

-In your individual workspace you can now make all the required changes to variables, triggers or tags.
+In your individual workspace you can now make all the changes to variables, triggers or tags.
 You can save any new tag etc or edits without any change going to the live environment.
 Changes only go live to the production environment when you publish them.

 9. Use Preview Mode to Validate Change